 You can also view the location of the beach on our Barbados Interactive Map.

 Author: Brett Callaghan

 Barclays Park is located on the east coast of the island, in the parish of St. Joseph.
 Barclay’s Park is a huge park stretching from the beach up into the hills.
 Read More

 Bath, located in the parish of St.John near Codrington College, is an uncharacteristically peaceful beach for the east coast with lots of shaded areas.
 Read More

 Bathsheba shows the Atlantic in its full glory.
 The scenery here is incredible – miles of untouched, the windswept coastline along the island’s most rugged and stunningly beautiful stretch of coast.
 Read More

 Bottom Bay is located on the southeast coast of Barbados, in the parish of St. Philip.
 Read More

 Cattlewash is located on the east coast of Barbados, in the parish of St. Joseph.
 Cattlewash Beach is a long expanse of sand, fringed by windswept Sea Grape foliage and rugged cliffs, which stretch to Pico Tenerife Reef in St. Lucy.
 Read More

 Consett Bay is located on the east coast of Barbados, in the parish of St. John.
 This is quite a lively bay with lots of fishing boats and activity.
 Read More

-Ginger beach is located on the south east coast of the island in the parish of St. Philip, is one of Barbados’ best kept secrets.
+Ginger beach is located on the southeast coast of the island in the parish of St. Philip, which is one of Barbados’ best-kept secrets.
 Read More